-“We have all spent far too long pressing USDA to stop this conveyor belt of conventional animals entering ‘organic’ dairies,” says Cornucopia Policy Director Marie Burcham, JD.
+“We have all spent far too long pressing USDA to stop this conveyor belt of conventional animals entering ‘organic’ dairies,” says Cornucopia Policy Director Kestrel Burcham, JD.
 “We are cautiously optimistic that this rule will get the job done, if it’s enforced.”

 Along with their cheap milk, “organic” mega-dairies sell you a narrative of “sustainable” or “regenerative farming” that will never live up to authentic organic dairy production.

 At Clover Mountain, calves are not separated from their mommas.
 It’s a practice that plenty of people questioned, saying it would cost them money and hassle.
 But the small certified organic dairy in Northeast Washington is thriving, and the health of the herd is undeniable.
 The calves run with the cows on pasture, learning from their elders by mimicking their behaviors.